 A sentence can also be represented by labelling various constituents.
 These labels are categorical or formal indicating the category to which each constituent belong.
 Functional labels like subject, predicate, object, etc. can be used to label the constituents.
 NP, VP, N, etc. are categorical or formal labels.
 Functional labels can show the relationships among the constituents which formal labels cannot.
-An NP, for instance, can function as subject or object.
+An NP, for instance, can function as a subject or object.
 In terms of the functions of the constituents, constructions can be grouped into five types.

 Structure of Coordination

 In this case, the ICs in question are presented as coordinates.
 The structure of coordination consists of independent unit + coordinator + independent unit.